Walanta (summarized version)

 After the Association Taflist was approved by the Malian state, we decided to cooperate and in June 2011 the Foundation Walanta was founded in the Netherlands.
 Mohamed ag Hamid is our contact person and project manager in Timbuktu.
 By profession he is a silversmith and he teaches youngsters in his studio.

 A durable and high quality vocational education for disadvantaged and excluded young people.
 This vocational training will teach them new techniques with modern material, combined with techniques and skills from their own culture and traditions.
-That bond with their cultural identity they must not lose, because that is the basis of their existence.

 Taking into account their abilities and talents the youth will get the theory and the practice in the profession of their choice.
 What kind of professions and skills?